 I’ve interviewed so many VP of sales candidates for so many companies since then.
 Yes, maybe you’re in a space that has no competition.
 We laugh at that.
 It is true.
 Most of the folks at Salesforce, places like that, they don’t really have the type of competition.

 It’s hard to be a rep at Salesforce, because you’ve got to force people to close and buy when they don’t really have any reason to buy this month or quarter.
 But they don’t have to embrace competition.
 If you have competition, and 90 percent of us do, a VP of sales that doesn’t embrace it, it’s not going to work.
 But he did, and all of the sudden, we closed more deals.

 Maybe just a couple last points on this.
 This is the mistake I alluded to before that a lot of us make.
 There really are…I made up these four stages of VP of sales all the way from nothing to $100 million.
 The later ones actually you probably can find.
 I call it Mr. Dashboards.

 They’re managers of managers.
 Sometimes, managers of managers of managers.
 They’re really good at hitting the refresh button in Salesforce and getting the reports and talking about pipeline.
 They’re really good at selling up, and they usually look pretty good in a suit.
 But they don’t sell, and they’ve only managed managers.
 It’s too far away.
 You’ve got to be really careful of that person.

-At the other end, this is the higher hope you don’t have to make, but sometimes, you do.
+At the other end, this is the hire you hope you don’t have to make, but sometimes, you do.
 I call this person the evangelist.
 This is someone who’s actually…sometimes, you hire between zero and a million.
 It’s never built to sales team of any size.
-We often make this higher, and they’re super smart, and the evangelists…they already studied your product to the nth degree before you meet them, and they have all these great ideas, but it’s a little too product‑y.
+We often make this hire, and they’re super smart, and the evangelists…they already studied your product to the nth degree before you meet them, and they have all these great ideas, but it’s a little too product‑y.